Find the Best Egress Window Contractors for Your Business

 - Thorough Planning: Determine the exact window size, location on the foundation wall, and the need for a window well.
 This stage should consider the home's structural integrity and the location of any underground utilities.

 - Professional Installation & Inspection: Once the permit is approved, the physical work-excavation, cutting, installation, and waterproofing-can begin.
-The city will require scheduled inspections at critical stages, such as after the foundation opening is cut and after the final installation, to verify code compliance8.
+The city will require scheduled inspections at critical stages, such as after the foundation opening is cut and after the final installation, to verify code compliance.

 Cost Considerations for Egress Projects